What is Analytics-as-a-Service?

 CBIA’s Databrooke is built on our Insights platform and is targeted at fashion retailers and their demanding analytic needs.
 The industry produces petabytes’ worth of data from thousands of touchpoints.
 This includes websites, mailing lists, in-store purchases, mobile POS, and more.
 This data must be constantly analysed to boost their revenue and profitability by staying focused on rapidly changing customer needs.

 Maintaining in-house infrastructure and teams of data engineers is costly.
 Databrooke allows them to focus on what they do well – delivering fashion.
 They gain a richer understanding of their customers and improve decisions – optimising purchasing, distribution, and sales.
-And it means our unique Velocity of Sales (VoS) analytics is accessible to all staff without requiring a deep understanding of analytics, or the technology behind it.
+And it means our unique Velocity of Sales (VoS) analytics is accessible to all staff, not just data analystrs or data scientists.